Mega Millions

 Draws take place every Tuesday and Friday in Atlanta, Georgia, at 11.00pm Eastern Time, and are broadcast on television across the United States.
 If you can’t tune in, go to the Numbers page to see the latest results, or use the Numbers Checker to find out if you’ve won a prize in an instant.

-The Prizes page includes some examples of how much your winnings would increase when you play the Megaplier.
+The Prizes page includes some examples of how much your winnings can increase with the multiplier.

 History of Mega Millions